 Alternatively, you have the option of going hiking by yourself.
 However, when hiking alone you need to make sure that you are cautious.
 You should have the proper clothing and accessories in addition to letting someone know which trail you plan to hike.

-When planning to hike in Iceland visit Safetravel for safety information and to enter your travel plan so you are prepared in the event of an emergency.
+When planning to hike in Iceland visit Safetravel website for safety information and to enter your travel plan so you are prepared in the event of an emergency.

 © 2015 Iceland24